Mjz86/String/README.md

   it currently lacks unicode support,  but is encoding aware ( but non ascii is currently an encoding mismatch error )

+ # my default recommendation( usually good enough) :
+   i recommend to use the following  as default strings to go to:

+ - mutable(=owerized, without cow)  string with relaxed thread-safety ( nullopt) ,  without null terminator,   with 30byte sso , and no allocator , and relaxed direction alignment .

+  this is for changing the string like normal.

+ - immutable (= with cow ) string with relaxed thread-safety ( nullopt) ,  without null terminator,   with 30byte sso , and no allocator and relaxed direction alignment .

+ this is like a string slice in rust , or a string view , but the flexibility of storing this without being bound by its source is good.

+- and in cases where you know you dont need more : pure string view.

+- the thread-safe cow threashold being 256( like fbstring).

+ ### why is this my recommendation?
+ because usually this is good enough. but if you suspected some problems with allocation or contention, then i recommend the use of the custom Allocators , or just use ownerized. usually the 30bytes of sso and `implace_string` is sufficient for most allocation bottlenecks.

 # where would you place this:

 - mutable owner: